-This week in Husker history
+This week in

 The week of Feb.
-17-23, looking back in stretches of years divisible by five:
+17-23, looking back in five-year intervals

 1908: Nebraska proposes a Thanksgiving game against Iowa State in Lincoln.
-(Wabash would turn out to be the Huskers Turkey Day opponent, while ISU and Nebraska would play in Omaha earlier in November.)
+(Wabash would turn out to be the Huskers’ Turkey Day opponent, while ISU and Nebraska would play in Omaha earlier in November.)

 1933: Former Nebraska captain George Dern accepts the post of secretary of war in the administration of new president Franklin D. Roosevelt. | The Dern story